 Developing the next generation of engineering experts and leaders

-Engineering and technology leaders from the private sector and education gather for exchange on critical issues in a unique, interactive and creative event.
+Engineering and technology leaders from the private sector and education gather to exchange on critical issues in a unique, interactive and creative event.

-The Industry Forum presents an opportunity to leverage collective knowledge and experience whilst developing an influential and meaningful dialogue.
-Each event is inspired by a concept paper exploring current issues impacting innovation and skills in engineering education, and a detailed event report, including the ideas developed is published afterwards.
+The Industry Forum creates the opportunity for an influential and meaningful dialogue to take place among all participants allowing their collective knowledge and experience to be leveraged and concrete solutions to real world problems to be elaborated.
+Each event is inspired by a concept paper that explores current issues impacting innovation and skills in engineering education.
+A detailed event report that includes a full description of all ideas developed is published after the event.
 You can access these valuable resources here.

 The events to-date have gathered senior delegates from 35 countries across 6 regions.
 Based on the feedback shared, over 90% leave satisfied, inspired and looking forward to joining us again.

 One of the benefits of the Industry Forum is to be connected to the elite circle of international engineering educators, to learn about the experiences of both industry partners and academia on industry-academia cooperation.